mfafinski/mfafinski.github.io/portfolio.md

 <!--/html_preserve-->

-Authencity of charters according to archive
+Authenticity of charters according to archive
 ---

 A method of visualising scholarly consensus on authenticity of medieval documents.